-International Economic Law is the law governing the economic interaction between and among nations.
+International Economic Law governs the economic interaction between and among nations.
 It is broadly defined to cover private and public international law of trade, international commercial law, and international finance and investment.

-- Private International Law – including jurisdiction, venue, enforcement and law of international commerce
+- Private International Law – including jurisdiction, venue, enforcement, and the law of international commerce

 - International Financial Law – including transactional law, regulatory law, foreign direct investment, World Bank, IMF